symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 This guide explains the concepts behind |symbol-bootstrap|, a package which contains the necessary setup scripts to help developers quickly configure and run their own network or node.

-After reading this you will be able to better understand the :doc:`Creating private test networks <creating-a-private-test-net>` and :doc:`Running a test net node <running-a-test-net-node>` guides.
+After reading this you will be able to better understand the :doc:`creating-a-private-test-net` and :doc:`running-a-symbol-node` guides.

 **This package replaces the previous tools** |catapult-service-bootstrap| and |symbol-testnet-bootstrap|.